bigcommerce/dev-docs/markdown/api-docs/cart-and-checkout/embedded-checkout.md

 ## 4: Create a Cart

+TODO: In order to proceed to checkout, an active cart is required

 You must create a cart using the [Server-to-Server Cart API](https://developer.bigcommerce.com/api-reference/cart-checkout/server-server-cart-api) in order to display the checkout.
-For more details on creating carts, view this resource.

 Use the [Catalog API](https://developer.bigcommerce.com/api-reference/catalog/catalog-api) to obtain `product_id`s and/or `variant_id`s for the items you'll use to build a cart.
 [View this page](https://developer.bigcommerce.com/api-reference/catalog/catalog-api/products/getproductbyid) for more information on using the Catalog API to GET a product.

 Make a POST with your product information to the Carts endpoint: `https://api.bigcommerce.com/stores/{{store_hash}}/v3/carts`

+TODO: note that you must include the channel id

 <div class="HubBlock--callout">
 <div class="CalloutBlock--">